Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

 There are two types of people – those that see what they want, and those that see what stands in the way of what they want.
 Which type of person are you?

-And in this episode, Simon dishes out the practical advice and philosophical teachings that will get you to think, act and communicate like a leader.
+In this episode, Simon dishes out the practical advice and philosophical teachings that will get you to think, act and communicate like a leader.
 Because real transformation starts with you.
-It’s about knowing when to break the rules; stacking the deck in your favor; bringing your most authentic self to the table; learning how to be the last to speak; and always striving to embody the values that you set out for others to follow.
+It’s about knowing when to break the rules, stacking the deck in your favor, bringing your most authentic self to the table, learning how to be the last to speak and always striving to embody the values that you set out for others to follow.

 Simon Sinek Podcast Show Notes